mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

-*   Boot from your USB drive but *DO NOT CONNECT TO YOUR NETWORK*
+*   Boot from your USB device but *DO NOT CONNECT TO YOUR NETWORK*
-*   Once you have booted from your USB drive, verify that you are *not* connected to your network.
+*   Once you have booted from your USB device, verify that you are *not* connected to your network.
 See the section in the installation guide _Verify Network Connection_ for information on how to see if your computer has any network connections.
 From this point on and whenever you use your cold wallet, you do not want any network connections.

 Note: Some versions of Ubuntu (e.g. 18.04.5) will automatically reconnect to the network they have previously been connected to, even though you do not connect to a network during initial boot up.